 And now that the walls, trim and doors are all painted the same color, On The Rocks by Sherwin Williams, as well as the seamless transitions created by the molding, the once awkward angles seem to recede.

 Before the renovation shower was cramped and cave-like, but now it feels more than generous.
-Which is so surprising since we didn’t even change the actual footprint.
+This is so surprising since we didn’t even change the actual footprint.
 We just opened up one wall and the squatty ceiling and added a full glass enclosure.

-Repositioning the main shower head so that you could reach in and turn the shower on without getting wet was a critical change for the new swing of the door.
+Repositioning the main showerhead so that you could reach in and turn the shower on without getting wet was a critical change for the new swing of the door.

 The two-tiered niche is perfect for holding all of our bathing essentials.
 (There are usually a few more glass pump dispensers than what you currently see.)
 Using glass containers is a great way to reduce the visual clutter of shampoos, conditioners and body washes.

-The only other changes we made to the space since the reveal was to add an extra brass support to the acrylic rod and a towel hook on the panel wall closest to the shower as well as making a few adjustments to size and scale of the panel molding above the mirrors.
+The only other changes we made to the space since the reveal was to add extra brass support to the acrylic rod and a towel hook on the panel wall closest to the shower as well as making a few adjustments to the size and scale of the panel molding above the mirrors.

 The only real sticking point we are having with the bathroom right now is the window over the tub.
-I want the curtains open all day long to see the view to the backyard.
+I want the curtains open all day long to see the view of the backyard.
 My husband, Richard is constantly closing the curtains.
 I think we have a solution and hope to take care of this shortly so he can have his privacy and I can have my view.

 Living in a bathroom with heated floors is also quite a heavenly luxury.
 A luxury you can’t even see, but man can you feel it, especially now that we’ve had cooler weather.

 I will be sharing how to install heated floors as the first in the series of tutorials next week.
-This was our second time installing heated floors in a bathroom and I can to tell without a doubt it is an easy system to use and install.
+This was our second time installing heated floors in a bathroom and I can tell without a doubt it is an easy system to use and install.
 It is totally a doable DIY project, but you do need to have a licensed electrician do some critical setup.

 For now, I’ll stop going on and leave you with more photos for you to enjoy.